 What are the Elements of Jones Act Claim?

 A Jones Act claim must be brought by a “Seaman” or his/her survivors against an employer for negligence.
 The suit can be brought in state or federal court and the Seaman or his/her survivors are entitled to a trial by jury if selected.

-A Seaman injured while at work is entitled to recover the following:
+An injured Seaman is entitled to recover the following: